 » Related: 113 Types of Pepper Plants That Will Make You Want to Grow Today

 And, Can you use seeds from a fresh pepper to plant?
-Yep, but the pepper’s seed type (e.g., heirloom or hybrid) and origin determine what to expect when you grow out your seeds.
-Use mature peppers for the best chance at harvesting viable seeds.
+You can harvest store bought peppers, but the seed type (e.g., heirloom or hybrid) and origin determine what to expect when growing them out.
+For the best chance at viability — meaning the seeds are alive and can grow — get your seed harvest from ripe peppers.

 grow tips

-In general, it takes longer to grow hot peppers from seed than it does for sweet varieties.
+In general, growing hot peppers from seed takes longer than it does for sweet varieties.
 As a rough estimate, you might sprout sweet chilies in a few days, while hot peppers take a couple of weeks to even 100 days to germinate.

 Grow Hot Peppers is reader-supported.
 When you buy through links on our site, we may earn a monetary commission.
 Learn more.